RobMisener/Vending-Machine/ReadMe.md

 Clone and run with Visual Studio.

 ## Overview:
 A C# console program.
-Simulates functions of a vending machine: including items, prices, user balance and change-return through various functions & classes.
+Simulates functions of a vending machine.
+Has items, prices, user balance and change-return through various functions & classes.

 ## Item Listing:
 Lists items and their quantity.
 When a user purchases an item, the quantity of the items left is subtracted based on the previous amount.